 Catastrophic-Tier Marketplace Plans – They’re Cheap!

 However, if you are under the age of 30, you can purchase a special non-Metal policy, appropriately referred to as a “catastrophic” option.
 If you qualify for a financial hardship exemption, you can also buy this policy.
-The White House also made a significant change in the law when they announced in seven years ago that persons that had their policies canceled could now buy catastrophic contracts.
+The White House also made a significant change in the law when they announced in eight years ago that persons that had their policies canceled could now buy catastrophic contracts.

 Since they are not considered Platinum, Gold, Silver, or Bronze-tier contracts, as previously mentioned, regardless of your household income, you will not receive financial assistance.
 Therefore, most expenses, whether they are inpatient or outpatient, will have to meet a high deductible before being payed by the carrier.
 However, some plans may offer copays on up to three primary-care physician visits each year.
 Generic prescriptions may also be subject to only a copay.

 Online virtual office visits may also be included with a $0 copay.
 Telemed coverage is now included on most Marketplace plans, and often the deductible and coinsurance are waived.
 Utilizing technology to communicate via phone calls, emails, live video, and text messages has substantially increased access to health care for many persons.

 Preventative visits and related-expenses are always covered at 100%.
 Three separate sets of benefits are offered for children, women, and adults.
 Several of the most popular and useful benefits that can be utilized include routine annual physicals, OBGYN visits, blood pressure, cholesterol, depression, diabetes, obesity, lung cancer, and tobacco use screening, STI counseling, contraception, immunization vaccines, and alcohol counseling.